dmorigin/shelly_generic_notification/README.md

 # shelly_generic_notification
-This JS script generates a uniformed notification message of the last mqtt message.
+This script is written to run on a shelly device only.
+If a mqtt message is send, a more generic version is formed and send by mqtt.